Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Model of the system

 \subsection{Finite-horizon OCP}

 While MPC allows one to introduce stability and safety guarantees, it also requires a model of the real system which is bound to be imperfect, and it optimizes the cost over a finite horizon with unitary discount factor.
-In other words, MPC is an MDP based the imperfect system model~\eqref{eq:model} which we will formulate in~\eqref{eq:value2}.
-In this section we will prove that, these differences between the MPC formulation and the original MDP formulation do not hinder the ability to obtain the optimal policy and the optimal value functions of the real system through MPC.
+In other words, MPC is an MDP based on the imperfect system model~\eqref{eq:model} which we will formulate in~\eqref{eq:value2}.
+In this section we will prove that these differences between the MPC formulation and the original MDP formulation do not hinder the ability to obtain the optimal policy and the optimal value functions of the real system through MPC.
+Consider the following undiscounted finite-horizon OCP associated to model \eqref{eq:model}: